qqqlab/madflight-docs/docs/Getting-Started.md

 ### Betaflight Configurator

 You can use the Betaflight Configurator to check your settings, but you can not use it to configure madflight.
 Connect your board by USB and open [app.betaflight.com](https://app.betaflight.com) with a Chrome browser or install the [PC Configurator v10.10.0](https://github.com/betaflight/betaflight-configurator/releases/tag/10.10.0).
 Then use the Setup, Receiver, Motors, or Sensors Tabs to check your settings.
-Also the CLI Tab can be used but direct terminal CLI connection is more responsive.
+The CLI Tab can also be used, but direct terminal CLI connection is more responsive.

 ### Mission Planner